 PRO TIPIf you do volunteer work raising funds for charitable causes, that’s gonna be a major plus.
 Only about 32% of people do it, but many recruiters like seeing it.
 So if it applies to you, you can use that to your advantage.

-Power phrases for your Fundraising skills on resume
+How to demonstrate Fundraising skills on your resume

 - Raised $100M worth of funds for five successful events